What is a rebar? Back to top ↑

-How do you measure the diameter of a ribbed bar?
+How do you measure the diameter of a rebar?Back to top ↑

-Surface rusting of reinforcing bars or mesh does not effect the performance of the steel.
-In fact, surface rusting can increase the bond of the steel to the concrete.
+Superficial rusting of rebars does not affect its performance.
+In fact, surface rust can increase the bond of the bar to the concrete.
 However, prolonged surface rusting can eventually lead to pitting of the steel and this may lead to a weakening of the steel section.
 Suspect steel can be checked by weighing a cleaned sample to check that the section is not below the lower unit mass tolerance and tensile testing undertaken to ensure that the physical properties are still above the minimum requirements.

-The PNS 49 Standard sets out the minimum pin diameter for the bend radii of the various sizes and grade of rebars.
+PNS 49 specifies the minimum pin diameter for the inside bend diameters of the various rebar sizes and grades.
 See PIN DIAMETER in our Technical Specifications.

 What is quenched and tempered (QT) rebars?Back to top ↑

 QT rebars are manufactured through a thermomechanical process called quenching and tempering.
 This process involves the rapid, superficial cooling of a hot-rolled rebar (quenching) and then the subsequent reheating by the residual heat (tempering).
 QT rebars have higher strength and toughness than simple hot-rolled bars.